Rugtveit/QuestSounds/README.md

 # QuestSounds

-QuestSounds allows the user to change sounds without asset mods,
+Beat Saber mod for Oculus Quest 1 and 2.
-just drop them into default path or your custom path!
+Quest sounds allows the users to change the sound effects to their own sounds, drop them into default path or your custom path!

 ## Features:
 Support for OGG, MP3 and WAV file formats!